How to use it

 To use Playground, you first need to install it as a dependency in your project:

-npm install rehype-playground --save-dev
+npm install remark-playground --save-dev

 As a React component